olivdb/UniversalLoginSDK/README.md

 [![Build Status](https://travis-ci.com/EthWorks/UniversalLoginSDK.svg?branch=master)](https://travis-ci.com/EthWorks/UniversalLoginSDK)

-# Ethereum IdentitySDK
+# Ethereum UniversalLoginSDK

-Ethereum Identity SDK is composed of smart contracts, a js lib, and a relayer that help build applications using ERC [#725](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-725.md), [#735](https://github.com/ethereum/EIPs/issues/735), [#1077](https://github.com/ethereum/EIPs/pull/1077) and [#1078](https://github.com/ethereum/EIPs/pull/1078).
+Ethereum UniversalLoginSDK is composed of smart contracts, a js lib, and a relayer that help build applications using ERC [#725](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-725.md), [#735](https://github.com/ethereum/EIPs/issues/735), [#1077](https://github.com/ethereum/EIPs/pull/1077) and [#1078](https://github.com/ethereum/EIPs/pull/1078).

 This is a work in progress.
 Expect breaking changes.
 The code has not been audited and therefore can not be considered secure.
 Planned functionality for first release include: